In this post:

 Never miss another post by subscribing to our blog.

-And take a teeny moment to like our Facebook page.
+And take a quick moment to like our Facebook page.

 You can follow us on Twitter.